-The salad days are over: LSU ends Caesars pact amid criticism of school's marketing practices
+LSU ends Caesars pact amid criticism of school's marketing practices

 Latest Weather Blog

-The salad days are over: LSU ends Caesars pact amid criticism of school's marketing practices
+LSU ends Caesars pact amid criticism of school's marketing practices

 BATON ROUGE — LSU is ending its controversial, seven-figure agreement allowing Caesars Entertainment to advertise sports betting across its main campus, according to officials at LSU and a sports marketing company involved in the deal.